This Wedding Season's Desi Bridesmaid Dress Code Guide

 image : @ tanghavri

-Wear an ethic crop top instead of a conventional blouse to save yourself from the hassle of draping a dupatta.
+Wear an ethnic crop top instead of a conventional blouse to save yourself from the hassle of draping a dupatta.
 Ethnic crop tops can be worn with everything from lehengas to palazzo pants.
 They’re perfect for the millennial bridesmaids.
 Janhvi Kapoor pairs a pastel blue, butterfly patterned lehenga with a ruffled white crop top.

 Lehenga’s Aren’t The Only Option